 I keep a box of the necessities when we travel – it has paper plates, salt, a pan, and anything else we need in a foreign house.
 Nothing elaborate, just a plastic storage bin like this.
 It’s great for extended stays in hotels because they never have everything WE need like a noise machine to sleep.

 For occasions like this, it becomes our bug out box in case we need to leave in a hurry.
 I suggest getting one ready now so you don’t have to worry about it later.

 In the case of a storm, that box will now also hold the following:

 - Important papers in zip lock bags (insurance, birth certificates, etc)

 - Important electronics in zip lock bags

 - Photos of our belongings for insurance – we use a flash drive and upload online just in case.
-A video is best!
+Cloud storage is best!!

 - Medicine – anything and everything we need ** a good idea to fill extra is possible before the storm hits**